guettli/passive-protocol-of-thoughts/README.md

 It is not writing a diary.
 If you write a diary you are not passive.
 If you do the passive protocol of thoughts, you just take a short note.
 These notes usualy don't make sense to someone else.
 If you write a diary you tell a story, the second sentence referes to the first sentence.
 The ppot is different: It is likely that the second note does not relate to the first note at all.

+# Nirvana
+For me Nirvana is one of the best rock bands.
+With "smells like teen spirit" being one of their greatest hit.

+PPoT has no long-term goal.
+It should help you to find some peace today.

+I think it has a positive long-term effect.

+Reading the old notes can really be fun.

+I don't want the monkey mind to be silent.
+Live would be boring without it.

 # Feedback is welcome

 I am not a native speaker.
 If there is something not clear, then please write me (guettli.ppot@thomas-guettler.de) or create an issue here at github.
 Please tell me typos or anything else which could be improved.